pinojs/pino/docs/browser.md

-The `logEvent` object is a data structure representing a log message, it represents the arguments passed to a logger statement, the level at which they were logged and the heirarchy of child bindings.
+The `logEvent` object is a data structure representing a log message, it represents the arguments passed to a logger statement, the level at which they were logged and the hierarchy of child bindings.

 The `logEvent` format is structured like so: